ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 # AIOPS MCC EDR Azure Data Explorer in a day

-Welcome to Hands on Workshop on MCC-EDR Azure Data Explorer workshop.These challenges are discover by doing experience.
+Welcome to Hands-On Workshop on MCC-EDR Azure Data Explorer.
+Azure Data Explorer and Kusto queries might be overwhelming in the beginning, but this challenge can be overcome with practice!

 # Lab 1: Cluster Creation, Data Ingestion, Exploration and Visualization